 Vesicular Stomatitis Virus (VSV) Alert Notification

-There are currently NO cases of vesicular stomatitis virus in Utah
+There are currently cases of vesicular stomatitis virus in Utah

 (Salt Lake City) In concurrence with the recent report of positive vesicular stomatitis virus (VSV)